codezzzahm1/scripts/README.md

 Pass the limit to stop extraction at certain point.

-The cleaning process may be tedious task but after completion you may get good dataset on the particular topic of the group.
+The cleaning process may be tedious task, but after completion you may get good dataset on the particular topic of the group.

 We can introduce many application by this dataset,